 Cold Desert Food Chain and Cold Chain Integrity

 The shopper who brings home a carton of ice cream that melted and refroze on its path to the supermarket freezer won’t be pleased.
 More significantly, no food manufacturer wants to recall its meat, dairy products or produce, or sicken consumers, because a lapse in the cold chain compromised food safety.
 Shipping cold food in temperature-controlled containers, and maintaining the right temperature at each stage is critical for maintaining cold chain integrity.

 Cold Chain Management

-Maintaining quality control at each step in cold chain logistics management and the supply chain, including cold chain storage and distribution, including refrigerated warehousing and refrigerated food transportation, can be a challenge that requires sophistication and expertise.
-With 50 years of experience, state-of-the-art food-grade refrigerated facilities, advanced monitoring systems, cold trucking and other services, CWI Logistics is a trusted partner for shippers requiring an exceptional, reliable and transparent cold storage process.
+Maintaining quality control at each step in cold chain logistics management and the supply chain, including cold chain storage and distribution, refrigerated warehousing, and refrigerated food transportation, can be a challenge that requires sophistication and expertise.
+With 50 years of experience, state-of-the-art food-grade refrigerated facilities, advanced monitoring systems, cold trucking, and other services, CWI Logistics is a trusted partner for shippers requiring an exceptional, reliable, and transparent cold storage process.

 We are an Inbound Logistics Top 100 3PL provider.
 CWI Logistics offers advanced cold chain storage and distribution services including temperature-controlled and freezer warehouses, cold chain management, packaging, refrigerated transport systems, and temperature-controlled containers for shipping and distribution, cross-docking and shipping cross-docking services, and integrated logistics – all of which can help assure the dependability of your supply chain and superior quality of your fresh and frozen goods.